-In the research and dissertation stage a so called "final report" credit as follows can be awarded, provided the candidate met all publication requirements laid down in the quality assurance plan, and asks himself/herself to be allowed to submit and defence the dissertation ahead of the schedule:
+In the research and dissertation stage a so called "final report" credit as follows can be awarded, provided the candidate met all publication requirements laid down in the quality assurance plan, and asks himself/herself to be allowed to submit and defend the dissertation ahead of the schedule.
+The amounts of "final report" credits:

-- additional maximum 60 credits at the end of the 6th semester, - additional maximum 30 credits at the end of the 7th semester.
+- maximum 60 credits at the end of the 6th semester, - maximum 30 credits at the end of the 7th semester.